OpenCDSS/cdss-app-statedmi-doc-user/mkdocs-project/docs/command-ref/ReadTableFromDataStore/ReadTableFromDataStore.md

 	from the database may be more difficult to interpret.
 	+ Comments can be specified using [`/* */`](../CommentBlockStart/CommentBlockStart)
 	notation or - - (double dash) for end of line comments.
-	TSTool removes comments if using Microsoft Access because Access does not support comments in SQL.
+	StateDMI removes comments if using Microsoft Access because Access does not support comments in SQL.
 * Specify an SQL select statement in a file:
 	+ Similar to the above option; however, the SQL statement is read from a file
 	+ Useful if the SQL statement is also used by other tools